Types of Baby Birds

 Milk and Bread

 Baby birds are sensitive to all types of foods that are not suitable for them.
 Do not feed milk and bread to baby birds!
 Many people may take it for granted that they can choose foods suitable for human babies to feed to baby birds.
 However, they are not humans and they cannot digest milk and bread.
-These kind of food can cause life-threatening diseases in birds.
+This kind of food can cause life-threatening diseases in birds.

 Human Foods

-Avoid giving baby birds cooked human foods such as soup, snacks and candy.
-Because their nutritional needs are different from ours, high levels of salt, sugar and artificial additives could kill baby birds.
+Avoid giving baby birds cooked human foods such as soup, snacks, and candy.
+Because their nutritional needs are different from ours, high levels of salt, sugar, and artificial additives could kill baby birds.

 Raw Meat